Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 \begin{theorem} If $(X,d,\mu)$ is a $MCP(K,n)$ space, then it satisfies a local $(1,p)$-Poincar\'e-inequality for $p>n+1$.
 Further, if $K\geq 0$, then it satisfies a global $(1,p)$-Poincar\'e inequality. \end{theorem}

 We next consider more general self-improvement phenomena for Poincar\'e inequalities.
-In a celebrated paper, Keith and Zhong proved that in a doubling complete metric measure space a $(1,p)$-Poincar\'e-inequality immediately improves to a $(1,p-\epsilon)$-Poincar\'e inequality \cite{keith2008poincare}.
-We ask if such self-improvement can be pushed to show that more general Poincar\'e-type inequalities also self-improve.
+In a celebrated paper, Keith and Zhong proved that in a doubling complete metric measure space a $(1, p)$-Poincar\'e-inequality, with $p\in (1,\infty]$, immediately improves to a $(1, p-\epsilon)$-Poincar\'e inequality \cite{keith2008poincare} for some $\epsilon>0$ depending on the constants in the doubling and Poincar\'e inequality.
+We ask if somewhat similarly more general Poincar\'e-type inequalities, say Orlicz-Poincar\'e inequalities, also imply some $(1, p)$-Poincar\'e inequalities.

 By a Poincar\'e type-inequality we will refer to inequalities that control the oscillation of a function by some, possibly non-linear, functional of its gradient.
-Such inequalities have appeared in the work of Semmes \cite{semmescurv}, Bate and Li \cite{bate2015geometry} and Jana Bj\"orn in \cite{bjornorlicz}.
-We will here show that on quasiconvex doubling metric measure spaces many types of Poincar\'e inequalities imply a true Poincar\'e inequality.
+Such inequalities have appeared in the work of Semmes \cite{semmescurv}, Bate and Li \cite{bate2015geometry}, Feng-Yu Wang \cite{fengyu08}, Tuominen \cite{tuom07}, Heikkinen \cite{heikkinenself, heiktuom10} and Jana Bj\"orn in \cite{bjornorlicz}.
+We will here show that on quasiconvex doubling metric measure spaces many types of ``weak'' Poincar\'e inequalities imply a Poincar\'e inequality.
 In particular, most of the definitions of Poincar\'e inequalities produce the same category of PI-spaces.